The 2005 to 2008 part of the magazine page of the definitive Jowett Jupiter website

 Jacqui Bryan has this to say about Tim: He battled magnificently for the seven years since his first operation and is an inspiration to us all - he never let it get in the way of doing what he wanted, as witnessed by the Jupitour 2007.
 It is hard to come to terms with the loss but thank goodness we all had the chance to know him.
 Howard is devastated to lose his lifelong friend.
 Tim always took great enjoyment out of life and that was wonderfully infectious.
 We were out there in March to celebrate our wedding anniversaries together, and despite everything he had to cope with, he managed to get around and wine and dine as usual - even managing to get out in his Jupiter with Howard

-The UK's 2008 Drive It Day took place on Sunday, 20 April
+The 2008 UK Drive It Day took place on Sunday, 20 April

-The Nankivell Jupiters - not just "get it out of the garage" day.
-Three out 4 photos taken at the Plough, Henfield
+The Nankivell Jupiters - not just get it out of the garage day.
+Three out four photos taken at the Plough, Henfield

 Van Nuys, California